Support to improve mental health, social wellbeing and development

 It can be difficult to pinpoint whether a child or teenager needs professional help, particularly as they are growing, learning and constantly changing.

-But if you feel like something just isn’t right, or if you notice your child has been behaving out of character, then seeking support early can be life changing.
+But if you feel like something just isn’t right, or if you notice your child has been behaving out of character, then seeking support early can make a big difference.

 How does counselling help?